sanjayalbert23-star/FULL_ADDER_SUBTRACTOR/README.md

 **Procedure**

 Write the detailed procedure here
+1.Open Quartus Prime software and create a new project.
+2.Select the target device and create a Verilog HDL file.
+3.Write the Verilog code for Full Adder and Full Subtractor circuits.
+4.Compile the program and correct any syntax errors.
+5.Generate the RTL schematic and verify the logic design.
+6.Create the input waveform and simulate the circuit.
+Verify the output timing waveform with the truth table.
+## Full Adder
 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
 Developed by:SANJAY A